Nike Air Zoom Elite 8 Review Facts

 Another common sight among Nike products is an impeccable sense of style

 , which the Air Zoom Elite 8 showcases in spades.
 The various color options provide many attractive choices for the fashion-oriented runner.
-Furthermore, the uncluttered design make these runnings shoes an excellent choice for casual attire as well as workout apparel.
+Furthermore, the uncluttered design makes these runnings shoes an excellent choice for casual attire as well as workout apparel.
 The only problem runners will face in this aspect of the Elite 8 is what color scheme they like the best!

-Understandably, one of the most important features customers look for in their running shoes purchase is durability.
+Understandably, one of the most important features customers look for in their running shoe purchase is durability.
 When determining the durability of the Nike Air Zoom Elite 8, it seems that runners have experienced both sides of the spectrum.
 Concerns have been raised about the thin outsole in particular, with some people noting that the forefoot tends to degrade quickly.
 Others have remarked that these shoes can offer an impressively high mileage, provided that you only use them in low-intensity running environments.
 For the most part, these shoes are durable and should last long enough for customers to feel as if they received their money’s worth.

-While the durability of these Nike shoes have disappointed many customers, one aspect in which they do not disappoint is protection.
+While the durability of these Nike shoes has disappointed many customers, one aspect in which they do not disappoint is protection.
 This doesn’t mean that the Air Zoom Elite 8 offers superior protection from rough environments; for that, you’ll want to invest in a pair of trail shoes.
 No, the kind of protection offered by these shoes is protection from running injuries.
-The FlyMesh upper with incorporated FlyWire lace overlays secure the wearer's foot to the shoe in a way that prevents any sprains from slippage.
+The FlyMesh upper with incorporated FlyWire lace overlays secures the wearer's foot to the shoe in a way that prevents any sprains from slippage.
 In addition, Phylon midsole material provides a truly impressive amount of underfoot protection from repetitive foot striking.
 Finally, an outsole with emphasis placed on traction help to protect runners from losing their grip on the road and experiencing scrapes or bruises.

 In regards to responsiveness, the Air Zoom Elite 8 provides an experience that is in the middle of the road; not too impressive, but not mediocre.
 Some runners appreciated the level of energy efficiency offered by the Zoom Air forefoot cushioning, stating that it felt nice and bouncy.
 Others were less impressed, feeling that the lighter weight didn’t result in a more responsive shoe but rather a less durable one.
 However, the majority of runners find these shoes to offer an adequate level of responsiveness for standard jogging, track running